 This is a degree apprenticeship.
-Those applying to the programme will be employed as an apprentice of a leading technology employer and will combine traditional university study with work-based learning.
+Those applying to the programme will be employed as an apprentice of a leading technology employer and will combine their traditional university study with valuable work-based learning.

-Software is a fundamental part of today’s digital society, controlling everything from the results that are displayed when you use a search engine, through to how we interact with others on social media or access on-demand content on mobile devices.
-In the future, virtually all of our human processes will be affected by the design and development of software.
+Software is a fundamental part of today's digital society, controlling everything from the results that are displayed when you use a search engine, how we interact on social media, through to how video is streamed and rendered on your smartphone.

-Developed through a very close partnership with employers, the degree apprenticeship is designed to equip graduates with the analytical, reasoning and practical skills they will need to succeed as professional software engineers.
-This includes developing software systems in a manner that is efficient, intuitive, reliable and affordable.
+Developed through very close partnerships with key employers, the degree apprenticeship is designed to combine the analytical, reasoning and practical skills learnt in a typical university degree with key industry attributes like collaboration, teamwork and workload management which they will need to succeed as professional software engineers.

 Software Engineering with Digital Technology Partnership Degree highlights